jaredhoberock/is_strict_weak_ordering/README.md

   * [transitivity](http://en.wikipedia.org/wiki/Transitive_relation)
   * transitivity of equivalence

-Parallel implementations of sorting algorithms such as `thrust::sort` often depend critically on this property.
+While common sequential implementations of sorting algorithms may yield the expected result with a user-defined relation with subtle problems, parallel implementations of sorting algorithms such as `thrust::sort` often depend critically on the strict weak property.

 For a given dataset and a binary relation on that set, we can certify whether or not the binary relation is a strict weak ordering: